yinxiangwu/24HAC_illustrations/README.md

 # Illustrations of ISM, CoDA, and LPA applied to 24HAC data

+reference our paper

 ## Background

 The 24-hour activity cycle (24HAC) is a new paradigm for studying activity behaviors in relation to health outcomes.
 This approach inherently captures the interrelatedness of the daily time spent in physical activity (PA), sedentary behavior (SB), and sleep, and allows for the study of increasing one activity in exchange for decreasing another and the associated estimated effects on health outcomes.
 The 24HAC is a multivariate exposure and requires specialized methods of analysis.
 We simulated some fake data and illustrated two approaches, namely isotemporal substitution model (ISM) and compositional data analysis (CoDA).
-Latent profile analysis (LPA) is another approach for summarizeing 24HAC data and modeling outcome associations with the 24HAC exposure, and discussed and compared with ISM and CoDA in our paper.
+Latent profile analysis (LPA) is another approach for summarizeing 24HAC data and modeling outcome associations with the 24HAC exposure, and discussed and compared with ISM and CoDA in our paper [reference].
 However, its full analysis requires specialized software Mplus (https://www.statmodel.com/) or LatentGold (https://www.statisticalinnovations.com/latent-gold-6-0/), and hence is not illustrated here.

 The hypothetical data contains a continuous outcome variable, 24HAC formed by four activity behaviors (sit, stand, step, and sleep) and a covariate sex.
 N = 1000.
 The primary research question of interest is the effect of time reallocation e.g. reallocating one hour from sit to step on the outcome.

+reference the data file.
+Outcome generated using a true model.

+Repeat the analysis in our paper using the fake data.

+Describe the rmd file and pdf files.

 ### ISM approach

+Draw better connections between analysis done here and the analysis in our paper

+Fit a series of four models.
+Explain better what the Rmd file does.

 The ISM is formulated by including the total activity and all but one of the activity variables – the activity you will explore displacing – in the model.
 For example, with a continuous health outcome an ISM that leaves out the time stepping can be formulated, as below: